BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/ApiExamples.md

 your application to act on his or her behalf.

-To obtain an *authorization code*, the end-user must log-in to Intellinote and grant your application access.
+To obtain an *authorization code*, the end-user must log-in to Team One and grant your application access.

 To achieve this, direct the end-user to the path `/auth/oauth2/authorization` passing the following query string